konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 # On-Premises Documentation

+On-premises, also known as self-hosted, is a setup that allows Konfuzio to be implemented 100% on your own infrastructure.
+In practice, it means that you know where your data is stored, how it's handled and who gets hold of it.
+This is because you keep the data on your own servers.

-The recommended way to operate a production-ready and scalabe Konfuzio installation is via Kubernetes.
-An alternative and more light-weight deployment option is the [Single VM setup](/web/on_premises.html#alternative-deployment-options).
-On-Premise Konfuzio installations allow to create Superuser accounts which can access all [Documents](https://help.konfuzio.com/modules/superuserdocuments/index.html), [Projects](https://help.konfuzio.com/modules/superuserprojects/index.html) and [AIs](https://help.konfuzio.com/modules/superuserais/index.html) via a dedicated view.
+A common way to operate a production-ready and scalabe Konfuzio installation is via Kubernetes.
+An alternative and more light-weight deployment option is the [Single VM setup via Docker](/web/on_premises.html#alternative-deployment-options).
+We recommend to use the option which is more familiar to you.

+On-Premise Konfuzio installations allow to create Superuser accounts which can access all [Documents](https://help.konfuzio.com/modules/superuserdocuments/index.html), [Projects](https://help.konfuzio.com/modules/superuserprojects/index.html) and [AIs](https://help.konfuzio.com/modules/superuserais/index.html) via a dedicated view as well as creating custom [Roles](https://help.konfuzio.com/modules/superuserroles/index.html)

 ## Kubernetes